-Davis, a Republican, was the representative for Tennessee’s 1st congressional district from 2007 to 2008.
+Davis was the representative for Tennessee’s 1st congressional district and was a Republican.
+He served from 2007 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Davis is shown as a purple triangle. (analysis methodology)
+Davis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Davis sponsored bills primarily in these issue areas:

 From Jan 2007 to Dec 2008, Davis missed 33 of 1,876 roll call votes, which is 1.8%.
 This is better than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
-ProPublica has tracked 7 explanations for these missed votes.
 The chart below reports missed votes over time.